This three meat pasta bake is perfect, especially when you have a bunch of hungry teenage boys to feed! Everyone loves it!

-There’s an actual GB’s Kitchen in Kearney, Nebraska.
-It’s not a restaurant, it’s in my little house and it’s happiest when it’s full of six long-legged grand kids gathered round the table.
+GB’s kitchen is happiest when all six long-legged grand kids are gathered around the table.
 This sign was a gift from one family and it hangs right above my stove.
 Know what?
 It works!

 This dish has been making the rounds under several names but we’ve simplified it to a semi-homemade version that goes together in a hurry and happily feeds a bunch of hungry teenagers.
 I guess it’s what they call a “crowd pleaser.”

 I have to give credit to daughter Karen for streamlining this recipe.
 Her 17-year-old son Nick is always bringing friends for meals so she constantly has to think big appetites!

 Sometimes she just dishes it up like goulash, skipping the baking.
 That way the kids can add cheese or not as they like.
 Easy-peasy!!

 Start by boiling up a 16 ounce box of rotini in a big pot until it’s “al dente.”
 Use tri color if you like.
 Rotini is the perfect shape to hang onto a bunch of sauce when you dish it up!

 While that boils, brown the ground beef and sausage together.
 Drain off any excess fat but don’t get carried away!
 Fat is where the favor is so keep some of it!

 I absolutely swear by this Pampered Chef tool.
 It breaks up meat into small crumbles as it browns.
 This helps the meat blend into the sauce beautifully.